ceph/ceph-cm-ansible/roles/maas/README.md

 - add-machines #Add Machines to MAAS only if they are not already present.
 - config_dhcp #Configures DHCP options only if there are any change in the DHCP variables.
 - config_dns #Configure DNS domains and add the DNS Records that are not currently into a domain.
+- config_maas #Configure curtin_scripts files and modify some default files in MAAS to address issues during depoyment, also it configures the global kernel parameters.